 The drill is “We will help you draft the app requirements”, but make sure you get your hands on some samples of their requirements documentation to check the quality.

-Takeaway: A skilled business analyst is a welcome addition to any mobile project.
+Takeaway: A skilled business analyst and project manager are a welcome addition to any mobile project.
 So check if your candidates have one.

 9. What is your app back-end development expertise?